marcol/generator-alchemy/README.md

 ### RequireJS

 All the JavaScript is written as AMD modules and required as needed.
 In development mode, the files are loaded asynchronously for easy debug.
-When building the distribution package, two unglyfied files are created: one with all the external resources modules (libraries, plugins...) and the second with all the implemented modules for your web app.
+When building the distribution package, two uglified files are created: one with all the external resources modules (libraries, plugins...) and the second with all the implemented modules for your web app.

 ### LESS

 The LESS files are distributed according to the [SMACSS](http://smacss.com/book/) guide.

-Along the LESS files structure, there is the [normalize.less](https://github.com/additiveinverse/normalize.less) file that makes the browsers default properties normalized and predictable.
+Along the LESS files structure, there is the [normalize.less](https://github.com/additiveinverse/normalize.less) file that makes the browsers default properties normalised and predictable.

 When editing (grunt serve) the LESS files are compiled into a CSS files with an updated source map.